 Daniel is from Groningen, the Netherlands.
 He studied at the Teacher’s Academy, Ancient Greek and Latin at the University of Groningen, and Semitic languages at Amsterdam University.
 Daniel also worked as a schoolteacher in the Netherlands.
 In 1991, he moved to Israel.
 He works primarily with German- and Dutch-speaking educators.
 He is also a tour guide for the Holocaust History Museum of Yad Vashem.

 ELIANA Rapp Badichi

 Eliana received her B.A. in Sociology from the University of Buenos Aires in Argentina.
 Eliana is Head of the Spain and Portugal Desks in the European Department as well as a tour guide for the Holocaust History Museum and for groups visiting Poland.
 In addition, she works with various educational groups from Central and South America.

 James is from the United States and moved to Israel in 2012.
 He graduated from the University of North Texas with a B.A. in International Studies and a minor in Jewish Studies.
 He began working at Yad Vashem in 2013 and is an Assistant to the Director of the European Department.

 Lilach is from Jerusalem, Israel.
 She has a B.Med.Sc in Medical Laboratory Sciences from Hadassah College.
 She began working at Yad Vashem in 2012 and is a Logistics Coordinator.

 Miriam received her M.A. from Charles University in Prague, the Czech Republic, and has been working at Yad Vashem since 2003.
 She worked for the Los Angeles-based USC Shoah Foundation Institute, interviewing Holocaust survivors about their experiences during the Shoah.
-Currently most of her projects concentrate on the professional development of educators from the Czech Republic and Slovakia, she is also the Graduate Seminar Coordinator.
+In addition to her projects on the professional development of educators from the Czech Republic and Slovakia, she is also the Graduate Seminar Coordinator.